pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the example below, the ``system`` object is used directly as a context manager.
-Using the ``system`` object in this manner implicitly constructs a :class:`~eventsourcing.application.system.SingleThreadedRunner`.
-As a special case, by default this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the fastest concrete application infrastructure class in the library (much faster than in-memory SQLite).
-It can be used when proper disk-based durability is not required, for example during system development.
+Using the ``system`` object in this manner implicitly constructs a :class:`~eventsourcing.application.system.SingleThreadedRunner`, which uses the infrastructure class :class:`~eventsourcing.application.popo.PopoApplication` by default.
+This infrastructure class uses "plain old Python objects" to store domain events in memory, implementing atomic transactions and uniqueness constraints like SQLAlchemy and Django infrastructure classes, and is the fastest concrete application infrastructure class in the library (much faster than in-memory SQLite database, for example).
+This infrastructure can be used when proper disk-based durability is not required, for example during system development.

 .. code:: python